port-labs/port-docs/docs/complete-use-cases/sdlc.md

 }
 ```

-After creating the initial service Blueprint, go back and edit the Blueprint again, but replace the `relations` key with the following `relations` object:
+After creating the initial service Blueprint, return to the Blueprint and replace the `relations` key with the following `relations` object:

 ```json showLineNumbers
 "relations": {